 Scottish Governmenet announced on 13-07-2020 that we are moving into phase 3 on the route map out of this crisis and dentists in Scotland can see NHS patients for routine as well as urgent dental care, without the use of an Aerosol Generating Procedure (AGP).
-Just the same as in England, there is not enough time given for the dentists to restart the practice, and dentists are still being asked to work in the new Urgent Dental Care Centres.
-We have been working hard behind the scenes preparing, training the team, developing our protocols (paperwork) and submitting them to the Primary Care (PCCO) for approval, to ensure that when we re-open, we can do so in a way that is safe for both our patients and the dental team.
-The green light for the reopening came on 19-06-2020 evening.
-In this initial Phase 2a, we are only authorised to see NHS patients for urgent emergency dental care, giving priority to those in pain.
+Similar to Phase 2, we are giving priority to those in pain.
 Due to the Covid-19 and the requirement for social distancing, there is a limit to the number of (10) patients that can be seen by us daily.
 Things are still a long way from the normality described in Phase 4 and there is no ‘open’ door policy.
 Appointment is scheduled and triaged strictly over the phone only, 3-4 days in advance.
 Our work is dependent on the availability and supply of appropriate PPE (Personal Protection Equipment e.g. masks, gloves, goggles, visors, and gowns), and the wider picture around the relaxation of lockdown restriction across Scotland.
 Please refer to the other webpages to get more information relating to the different phases on the resumption of the dental care.
-All the decision is taken by the NHS PCCO Board or the Scottish CDO, and dentists are threatened with referral to the Police or the General Dental Council, if there is evidence to suggest there is a breach of lockdown measures, in relation to routine dental treatment being undertaken during Phase 1 or Phase 2.
+All the decision is taken by the NHS PCCO Board or the Scottish CDO, and dentists are threatened with referral to the Police or the General Dental Council, if there is evidence to suggest there is a breach of lockdown measures, in relation to routine dental treatment being undertaken outwith the guidelines.